5 Smart Ways to Overcome Your Fear of Writing A Cover Letter

 Step 1: Start with the easy stuff

-The first paragraph of your cover letter need only be a few sentences.
+In order to write a good cover letter, remember that the first paragraph needs only be a few sentences.
 Here, you should say the job you’re applying for and the name of the organization.
 You can also include a location if it would help to prevent mix-ups in the instance that the employer has multiple job openings at different locations.
 This is also a good place to add a short sentence expressing either your interest in the organization/role/department or a high-level statement about the value you feel you’ll bring to them.

 Step 3: Draw a clear connection between your experiences and the role